 Some people find that their appetite decreases during treatment.
 Your body needs protein and calories to repair the normal cells injured from radiation therapy.
 Try not to lose weight during your treatment.
 Below are suggestions to help you maintain your weight.

 - Eat foods and drink liquids that are high in protein and calories.
-Your nurse will give you the resource Eating Well During and After Your Cancer Treatment or you can search for it on www.mskcc.org/pe
+Your nurse will give you the resource Eating Well During and After Your Cancer Treatment or you find it on our website.

 - Try to eat small meals often throughout the day.
 If you never seem to feel hungry, make a schedule to make sure you eat regularly, for example every 2 hours.

 - Eat your meals in a calm place and take your time.
 Eat with family or friends whenever possible.

 - Vary the color and texture of your foods to make them more appealing.

 - Bring snacks and drinks with you when you come for treatment.
 You can have these while you’re waiting or while you’re coming to and from the treatment each day.

 - You can drink liquid nutritional supplements if you’re not eating enough food.
 There are many products available and they come in many flavors.
 Ask your doctor or nurse which product is best for you.

 You may have concerns about the effects of cancer and your treatment on your sexuality.
 You are not radioactive.
 You can’t pass radiation to anyone else, so it’s safe to be in close contact with other people.